 Frequently Asked Questions: Treating Acacia for outdoor

-Can i put polyurethane on acacia wood
+Can I put polyurethane on acacia wood?

 How long can acacia last outdoor

-However, with proper treatment and maintenance, acacia wood can last anywhere from 5 to 15 years or more.
+Acacia wood can last anywhere from 5 to 15 years or more.
 To extend the lifespan of acacia wood outdoors, it is important to choose high-quality wood and protect it from extreme weather and other environmental conditions with appropriate finishes, such as a weather-resistant sealant.